Bangkok Transportation

 Overlapping lines of BTS Skytrain in central Bangkok; (c) Soul Of America

-Rates for the Skytrain run between 15 and 42 baht (US$0.50 and US$1.30) depending on your destination.
-The highly-recommended 1-day passes for unlimited rides cost only 140 baht (US$4.20) for many city views.
+Rates for the Skytrain run between 15 and 45 baht (US$0.50 and US$1.50) depending on your destination.
+The highly recommended 1-day passes for unlimited rides cost only 140 baht (US$4.20) for many city views.

 Public Buses

 Bangkok Mass Transit Authority runs an extensive network of buses throughout the city.
 But these are prone to traffic jams, for which the city is notorious.
-Buses with air-conditioning cost more to ride than those without, but the extra cost is worth it.
+Buses with air-conditioning cost more to ride than those without, but are worth it.
 Tickets range from 6.50 baht (US$0.20) to 23 baht (US$0.60).
 Tickets are purchased on the bus.

-If you have a flexible schedule, it is advised that you avoid riding the bus during rush hours.
-A crowded bus stuck in traffic is not a tourist’s best way to spend few hours.
+If you have a flexible schedule, avoid riding the bus during rush hours.
+A crowded bus stuck in traffic is not the best way to spend tourist hours.

 Return to BANGKOK